 Clause 7 of TS 26.264 defines media configuration requirements for AR-MTSI clients in terminals and introduces a new SIP Contact header field parameter, +sip.3gpp-ar-support, to indicate the level of AR capability during SIP registration.
 The parameter indicates that the terminal requires network-based rendering support for participation in an AR call.
 TS 26.264 further specifies that an AR-MTSI terminal intending to participate in an AR call shall register with the appropriate value of the +sip.3gpp-ar-support parameter depending on whether terminal-based or network-based rendering is used.

-A similar approach is used for avatar in clause 7.31 of TS 26.264 with another new SIP Contact header field parameter, +sip.3gpp-avatar-support, with the values “avatar-capable” and “avatar-assisted”y to indicate whether the terminal is capable of animating and rendering avatars locally, or whether network support is required for avatar animation and rendering.
+A similar approach is used for avatar in clause 7.31 of TS 26.264 with another new SIP Contact header field parameter, +sip.3gpp-avatar-support, with the values “avatar-capable” and “avatar-assisted” to indicate whether the terminal is capable of animating and rendering avatars locally, or whether network support is required for avatar animation and rendering.
 Clause 7.3.2 further specifies that, when network-based avatar animation and rendering are requested, an AR Application Server shall allocate a Media Function (MF) capable of real-time avatar rendering and configure it based on the receiving UE’s video capabilities, with the IMS AS modifying SDP to insert the MF into the media path.

 SA4 believes that the behavior of IMS network elements when an MTSI client includes new Contact header field parameters such as +sip.3gpp-ar-support and/or +sip.3gpp-avatar-support in a SIP REGISTER message is not currently specified in the IMS architecture.